Manikantan16/Manikantan16/README.md

 <h2 align="center">Hi 👋, I'm Manikantan</h2>

 ### Glad to see you here!
-I'm an insightful and solutions-oriented Data analyst cum Senior.Net Programmer with 7+ years of experience turning complex data into actionable insights.
-I'm passionate about using data to drive business strategy and identify opportunities for growth and improvement.
+I'm a results-driven Data Analyst and Senior .NET Programmer, skilled at transforming complex data into actionable insights.
+I’m passionate about leveraging data to influence business strategy and uncover opportunities for growth and improvement.

-I specialize in gathering, cleaning, and analyzing large datasets using tools like SQL, Python, Excel, and various BI platforms viz tableau,Power Bi.
-I'm skilled at interpreting the business requirements and translating them into targeted analytical projects.
-I thrive on tackling complex quantitative analyses, particularly when it comes to extracting valuable insights from messy, real-world data.
+I specialize in collecting, cleaning, and analyzing large datasets using tools such as SQL, Python, Excel, and various BI platforms like Tableau and Power BI.
+I'm proficient at understanding business needs and transforming them into focused analytical projects.
+I excel in tackling complex quantitative analyses, especially when extracting valuable insights from messy, real-world data.
 <br/>

 🎓 Bachelors of Engineering | 📊 Aspiring Data Analyst | 💻 Lifelong Learner